 Under Part I, Article 11 of the New Hampshire Constitution, every individual "domiciled" in the state of New Hampshire who is a United States citizen and aged 18 or older is qualified to vote in New Hampshire.

 The federal government leaves setting election laws largely to the individual states.
 This has put policy makers at odds over the years on how to define what "domiciled" means and who is therefore eligible to vote.
 It is a significant issue in a relatively small state that has many college and university students, a significant number of whom come from out of state and don't necessarily intend to stay in New Hampshire after they graduate.
 College students are often perceived as voting more progressively on issues and candidates.

 You may register up to 10 days prior to the election in person at the town or city clerk's office for the town or city where you live, or you can also register on election day at your polling place.

-Each applicant should bring documents which can prove identity, residency, citizenship and age.
-The law treats a New Hampshire driver’s license, non-driver ID, other government issued photo identification that lists your name and the address you claim as your place of residence, or a vehicle registration, as presumptive evidence of residency.
+Each applicant should bring documents which can prove identity, citizenship, age, and where they live.
+A New Hampshire driver’s license, non-driver ID, other government issued photo identification that lists your name and the address you claim as your place of residence, or a vehicle registration, are documents you can use to show you live in New Hampshire.
 These will generally also be accepted as proof of age and identity.

 Seventeen-year-olds who will turn 18 on or before the next election are also allowed to register to vote.
 Read more about New Hampshire's voting age.